jurkovicmartin/Bakal-ka/README.md

 - my PM
 - presets / config
 - narocnost simulace (combobox with SpS + data quantity selection)
+- no need for bits (Tx, Rx)
+- SpS on spreads signal in time

 # Include
 - image of communication chain above the buttons